 Outperformance is also achieved by avoiding sharp hits.
 Kim does this by selling when he sees systemic risks building.
 In the second half of 2007, he sensed how vulnerable the economy and market were becoming due to overvalued housing prices driven by popular sentiment that they could only go higher.
 So Kim started selling.
-By the end of the year, 80% of when there hadn't been a corresponding destruction of wealth as was evident during the Great Recession.
+By the end of the year, 80% of his book was cash.

+During the summer of 2021, the team was worried about the government's dispersal of trillions of dollars in Covid relief when there hadn't been a corresponding destruction of wealth as was evident during the Great Recession.
 Kim thought this spending was going to create inflation that would be more than transitory.
-Moreover, soaring equity valuations, record-high household balance sheets as a percent of GDP, and Night Owl's 0.82 correlation with the market over the past spiraling wage inflation were signs of deeper problems.
+Moreover, soaring equity valuations, record-high household balance sheets as a percent of GDP, and spiraling wage inflation were signs of deeper problems.